lbrn/lbrn-jekyll/summer-research/faq.markdown

 **May I take classes or have another job during the summer program?**

-* No. Nine weeks may sound like a long time, but it is a very short period in which to do any meaningful research.
+* No. Ten weeks may sound like a long time, but it is a very short period in which to do any meaningful research.
 You will be working with your group and may not have free time; therefore, we do not allow student researchers to take classes or hold an outside job.
 You must be willing to devote your entire attention to the program.